elchs/LetoDBf/Readme.txt

                                        other applications [ non LetoDB users ] simultanous on the same DBF tables.
                                     # No_Save_WA = 1
-                                    1  physical record-/ file- locks set with the OS are viewable for other 0  only logical internally locking
-      Default_Driver = CDX     -    default RDD to open DBF tables in at server, if not given explicitely in your sourcecode.
+                                    1  physical record-/ file- locks set with the OS are viewable for other 0  only logical internally locking, don't respect other record locks Default_Driver = CDX     -    default RDD to open DBF tables in at server, if not given explicitely in your sourcecode.
 Possible values: CDX NTX
                                     If the server is linked with rushmore index support, CDX gets BMCDX and